Low End Mac Reader Specials

 And Apple doesn't seem to like it.

 Apple claims to have somehow protected the appearance of the iMac, which is how they killed the eOne.
-But they have a whole different issue to deal with here: can they control the use of photos of their hardware?
+But they have a whole different issue to deal with here: Can Apple control the use of photos of its hardware?

 On the one hand, if the photos that appeared on these sites came from Apple Computer, they were undoubtedly copyrighted.
 Use of these photos may constitute copyright violation - or it could be fair use.
 That's for lawyers to decide.